Newcastle International Airport: Since the 2000s

 Rapid expansion in passenger traffic has led to increasing commercial use of the south side of the airport.
 This was previously used for general aviation, but is now used for freight, mail and corporate flights.
 This is partially due to difficulties obtaining departure and arrival slots for light aircraft traffic, which need to be separated from larger aircraft to protect against wake turbulence.
 As part of the Airport Master Plan, the south-side area is to be expanded with maintenance facilities including new hangar and apron areas.

-In January 2007 it was announced that Emirates were to begin a daily non-stop service to Dubai from the airport.
+In January 2007, it was announced that Emirates were to begin a daily non-stop service to Dubai from the airport.
 This service started on 7 September 2007 and has operated ever since.
 Until 2012, the route was flown by an Airbus A330.
 Since September 2012 it has been flown by a Boeing 777.
+Also in 2007, now defunct carrier Flyglobespan shortly connected Newcastle with Hamilton, Ontario, through this serving the greater Toronto area.
+Services were discontinued the same summer.

+In 2012, Air Transat cut its route linking Newcastle with Toronto-Pearson, which had operated for several years.
+Through this, Newcastle was left without any transatlantic service.

-In August 2016, United Airlines announced it would discontinue its seasonal route from Newark to Newcastle in 2017, citing economic reasons.
+In May 2015, United Airlines commenced its summer seasonal route from Newcastle to New York-Newark.
+The service operated five times per week onboard B757-2 through September.
+However, in August 2016, United Airlines announced it would discontinue its seasonal route from Newark to Newcastle in 2017 after operating for just two consecutive seasons, citing economic reasons.